Seasonal Affective Disorder

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your seasonal affective disorder prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Seasonal Affective Disorder prior to commencing any treatment plans.

 Initial consultations are also available as part of our online therapy service.